“Holdfast gave me my life back! With a 90 day program and the will to stop I am 7 months sober yesterday.”- Edward H.

 The type of rehab program you choose will depend on several factors, including the severity of your addiction and your situation at home.
 In some cases, you may need to stay at home to look after dependents or stay close to a supportive family.
 Sometimes, people who have a substance use disorder live in an environment that makes their condition worse.

-If there are triggers at home or the risk of relapse is too high, we’d recommend attending our drug rehab in Arizona.
+If there are triggers at home or the risk of relapse is too high, we’d recommend attending our drug rehab in Prescott.

 Sober living can take place once you’ve completed a rehab program as part of aftercare or provide you with a safe, supervised place to live during treatment.
 When you stay at a sober living facility, you live among people who share a similar experience with you.
 You also benefit from a structured routine and encouragement from support staff.
 You prepare meals together, giving you all the perfect opportunity to develop your cooking and social skills.